Kryzor/CS30-Major-Project/proposal.md

 - Dramatic effects for eating ghosts or being killed by ghosts
     - Like a particle explosion and a camera shake when eating a ghost
     - Sort of the same thing for when pacman gets killed

+- Certain gamemodes
+    - Like a scary mode which adds limited lighting
+    - Extra ghosts
+    - Maybe even a custom gamemode where the player gets to customize the game